Table of Contents

 libusb approach uses.

-Due to difficulties in running libusb on OS X and Windows, those platforms might benefit more from a native HID approach.
+Due to difficulties in running libusb on OS X and Windows, those platforms might actually benefit more from a native HID approach.

 On Linux, if two copies of a driver are competing for the UPS, these messages will appear in dmesg: